 To explain the procedure of the proposed method, we especially consider an arbiter module shown in Fig.2.
 Thus we describe specification of temporal formulas for the arbiter module.
 The STG of the arbiter module can be drawn in Fig.3.
-For the STG, states are connected with labeled edges as shown in Fig.4 to represent order relations of events.
+Firing processes for the STG are indicated as Fig.5, where the initial state is State0.
+The states are connected with labeled edges as shown in Fig.6 to represent order relations of events.
 Converting the STG to the state graph can be made by Petrify tool[10] automatically.
-A branch expression for Fig.4 is shown in Fig.5.
+A branch expression for Fig.6 is shown in Fig.7.
 The procedure of the proposed specification method is described in the succeeding sections.